 How to Raise Errors Explicitly in SQL Server?

-Generally, errors raised in a program on predefined reasons like dividing a number by zero, violation of primary key, violation of check, violation of referential integrity etc. but if we want then we can also raise an error in our programs in two different ways.
+Generally, errors raised in a program on predefined reasons like dividing a number by zero, violation of primary key, violation of check, violation of referential integrity, etc. But if we want then we can also raise an error in your programs in two different ways.